How to fix poor video quality on TikTok

 Step 1.
 Edit a TikTok video

-Create a new video or start with a TikTok video template.
-These templates to perfectly fit TikTok specifications, so creators .
-The portrait aspect ratio is 9:16 and is the perfect size to create vertical videos to watch on your phone.
+Create a new video or start with a TikTok video templateto save time on setup.
+These templates perfectly fit TikTok specifications, so creators can save time on formatting.
+The portrait aspect ratio is 9:16, the perfect size for vertical videos on phones.

 A user editing a TikTok video template in Clipchamp.